paweljarosz/defarc/README.md

 	defarc.select_element("proper-element-title") -- will select and save inside DefArc module an element data for given title
 ```

-## Element Content
+## Element Content:

-### .get_element_title([element])
+### get_element_title([element])
 Returns an element title of selected element data.
-This function returns a proper element title if proper element_id or element_title is provided, otherwise it returns an element title of saved/selected element_table.
+This function returns a proper element title if proper element_id or element_title is provided, otherwise it returns an element title of selected element_table.

 * **PARAMETER:** `element` (string, optional) - an id or title of an element from Arcweave JSON or Lua table with element data (element_table)
 * **RETURNS:** `element_title` (string) - a string with element title